 Brother Caster was born in Gloversville, New York, September 24, 1876.
-He was initiated as a member of John J. H. Love Camp No. 12, Bloomfield, N. J., December 16, 1914.
-Derived his right of membership in the Order from his father's record in the Civil War as a Private in Company C. 9th New York Volunteers.
-Brother Caster was a faithful and energetic worker in this Department, serving in the capacity of an officer in several ranks of the Department offices.
+He was initiated as a member of John J. H. Love Camp No. 12, Bloomfield, N J., December 16, 1914.
+Derived his right of membership in the Order from his father's record in the Civil War as a Private in Company C 9th New York Volunteers.
+Brother Caster was a faithful and energetic worker in this Department, serving in the capacity of an office in several ranks of the Department offices.
 His energy, faithfulness and general good will to all were such that he has left a real heritage of good will and sweet remembrances that will linger long with his Brothers.
 He is bereaved by his wife and several children.

-Past Department Commander Genther: Perhaps it is well by reason of my long personal friendship that I stand here and eulogize Past er Schneider's induction into our Camp, No. 60 of Rochester, N. Y. this Camp; served three years as Department Secretary.
-Brother Schneider passed away after a brief illness only a few short months representative Past Department Commanders of New York.
-He attracted friends wherever he went.
+Past Department Commander Genther: Perhaps it is well by reason of my long personal friendship that I stand here and eulogize Past Department Commander George Edward Schneider.
+I witnessed er Schneider's induction into our Camp, No. He served practically all the offices of Schneider passed away after a brief illness only a few short months after the death of his father.
+Brother Schneider was one of the best tracted friends wherever he went.
 He has also represented the New York Department in the Commandery-in-Chief, and I venture to say his friends there are far more than any of us realize.
 Surely thirty years of personal friendship with Past Department Commander Schneider have been a pleasant friendship that I shall never forget.

 Past Department Commander Neil D. Cranmer: Past Department Commander Edward A. Bolton of Hyde Park came from a patriotic family.
 His father before him was Commander many years of his Grand Army Post, and chairman of Memorial Day.
 When the father passed on the torch passed to the hand of the Son, who kept it shining brightly.
 He gave forty-nine years of service to the Sons of Union Veterans of the Civil War.
 At the time of his death he was Patriotic Instructor, and Counselor of our Auxiliary.
 Six weeks ago when we saw him busy at our Department Encampment, little did we dream that today we'd be paying tribute to his memory.
 He passed away on the 8th of July, during a heart attack.
-He was a man of bonest convictions and he did not hesitate to express his opinion on the floor of the Camp or Department.
+He was a man of honest convictions and he did not hesitate to express his opinion on the floor of the Camp or Department.
 Even though he might differ from you, when the sharpest debate was over he was still your warm-hearted true friend.
 No tribute that I might say would be fitting to the memory of Edward A. Bolton, but I do believe that we highly resolve on this occasion that we shall live a life of faithful duty, as did Brother Bolton, so that when the Great Commander of the Universe calls upon us to answer the last roll call we shall leave a memory as pleasant and beautiful as is the memory of our Brother.